ROS-FE/fe-ros-docs/docs/introduction/index.md

 ### roscore
 - takes care of communicaiton between different ROS functionalities
-- it can be only one at once
+- it can run only one at once
 - connects different ROS system into one ROS network

 ```python